 Come and experience the fabulous flora in Britain’s most magnificent gardens.
-See historic landscape gardens full of fairy-tale follies, soothing Georgian water gardens and much more…
+See historic landscape gardens full of fairy-tale follies, soothing Georgian water gardens, and much more.

 Unwind amid the natural beauty of the National Botanic Garden of Wales.
-It’s full of things to see and do, from Wales’ rarest tree to an atmospheric sculpture garden and the enormous dome of the Great Glasshouse.
+It’s full of things to see and do, from seeing Wales’ rarest tree to exploring an atmospheric sculpture garden and wandering around the enormous dome of the Great Glasshouse.
 Kids will love looking for little creatures in the dipping ponds and running wild in the adventure zone, while the range of themed gardens — particularly the spectacular Ghost Forest — ensures there’s always something new to see.

 One of famed garden designer Capability Brown’s greatest works, Stowe Landscape Garden, has a magical air to it.
 Full of water features, beautifully landscaped curves and long avenues, it’s brought to life by a collection of ornamental statues.
-Temples and monuments rise up out of wooded areas, or stand in isolation in grassy spaces, and give a mysterious atmosphere to a beautiful garden – in fact, they’re meant to tell a story about man’s path through life, but you’ll need to visit to discover more.
+Temples and monuments rise up out of wooded areas, or stand in isolation in grassy spaces, and give a mysterious atmosphere to a beautiful garden.
+In fact, they’re meant to tell a story about man’s path through life, but you’ll need to visit to discover more!

 If you feel like a trip to a rainforest, you need only go as far as Cornwall.
 Stroll past waterfalls and gigantic plants as you explore the Eden Project’s tropical jungle, which grows beneath huge geodesic domes among the rolling Cornish hills.
 See olive groves and lemon trees in the Mediterranean biome, then explore the outdoor gardens to see gorgeous native blooms and learn all about the uses of plants.
 The Eden Project also hosts music and comedy events, so if you fancy an evening out among the flowers, this is the place to go.